futaoo/climagri-KG/conference-code/README.md

-This is a folder with a list of script contributing to the conference
+This is a folder with a list of scripts contributing to the conference